40 Etiquette Mistakes You Need to Stop Making by Age 40

-“Reading a message without responding for more than a day, even in a personal setting, is really unacceptable,” says Thomas.
-“I know that a lot of people don’t really feel that a text is acceptable in business, but again, if you read their text, you need to get back to them.
-The rule is within a day in personal settings and in business, it’s two to three days.”
+"Reading a message without responding for more than a day, even in a personal setting, is really unacceptable," says Thomas.
+"If you read their text, you need to get back to them.
+The rule is within a day in personal settings and in business, it's two to three days."

 Answering the phone with something other than "hello"

 While your personal phone greeting may amuse you, it's in your best interest to take a page from Adele's playbook and get used to saying a simple "hello."
 Starting a conversation with a proper greeting conveys respect and will help you ensure that you're not accidentally giving a casual response to an important caller.
 "Proper phone etiquette states that there should be a greeting, whether that's 'hello' or 'good afternoon,'" says Thomas.

 Just because you're under the impression a phone call has ended doesn't necessarily mean that the person on the other end of the line realizes it.
 If you're ready to end a call, make sure that's clear and say "goodbye" before you hang up or you might find yourself inadvertently cutting off the person you've been talking to.